|

 the local bishop concluded his investigation in 1985 and he declared that

-he not only found no evidence of anything supernatural, but also that all
+he not only found no evidence of anything supernatural, but also that

-Those who believe in and propagate information about the events of Medjugorje
+in and propagate information about the events of Medjugorje do so in flagrant

-do so in flagrant disobedience to the local bishops directive.
-And
+disobedience to the local bishop’s directive.

 So, what real good can come from

 disobedience?
-Well, here is where we must
+Well, none—and here is

-social emptiness and our spiritual hunger today,
+Perceiving our social emptiness and our spiritual

-Satan is quite happy to hand out sugar-coated devotions that have a pernicious
+hunger today, Satan is quite happy to hand out

-core of disobedience.
-He is quite willing to tolerate popular enthusiasm
+quite willing to tolerate popular enthusiasm in order to snare the gullible.

-in order to snare the gullible.
-He knows that the few souls he will lose
+He knows that the few souls he might lose through genuine conversions resulting

-through genuine conversions are nothing compared to the myriads of souls
+from his lies are nothing compared to the myriads of souls he will gain through

-he will gain through disobedience and mis-information.
+the spread of disobedience and mis-information.
 He knows that the

-good surrounding disobedience is only temporary and that his
+“good” surrounding disobedience is only temporary and that his

-start saying to the Church, We dont care what you want, we want
+start saying to the Church, “We don’t care what you want, we want

-what we want, and we will get it, one way or another, they have
+what we want, and we will get it, one way or another,” they have

 Therefore, if others around you

-want to believe in the so-called apparitions at Medjugorje and
+want to believe in the so-called “apparitions” at Medjugorje and

-the prophecies of the visionaries,
+the prophecies of the “visionaries,”

-anyone.
-Mockery belongs to the devil and has no place in a Christian
+though.
+Ridicule belongs to the devil and has no place in a Christian

 heart.